Make these wholesome, delicious Wild Blueberry Breakfast Cookies for your kids to jumpstart their morning and boost their brain health!

 - Preheat oven to 350°F.

-- Bake cookies 18-20 minutes or lightly browned around the edges.
+- Bake cookies for 18-20 minutes or lightly browned around the edges.
 Cool cookies on the sheet pan for 10 minutes, then transfer to a wire rack to cool completely.

 Veronica says